MHRA/products/medicines/web/infrastructure/README.md

    Verify that this is working locally by running the docker image, and connecting to the website.

    You will need to push the docker image to the container registry for each of our environments.

+   Update this documentation to include details of how to use the Dockerfile locally.

 2. Create Kubernetes pod